Ken Starr, whose probe led to Clinton impeachment, dies

-WASHINGTON (AP) — Ken Starr, a former federal appellate judge and a prominent attorney whose criminal investigation of Bill Clinton led to the president’s impeachment, died Tuesday at age 76, his family said.
+Ken Starr, a former federal appellate judge and a prominent attorney whose criminal investigation of Bill Clinton led to the president’s impeachment and put Starr at the center of one of the country’s most polarizing debates of the 1990s, has died at age 76, his family said Tuesday.

-In 2020, he was recruited to the legal team representing President Donald Trump in the nation’s third presidential impeachment trial.
+Starr died at a hospital Tuesday of complications from surgery, according to his former colleague, attorney Mark Lanier.
+He said Starr had been hospitalized in an intensive care unit in Houston for about four months.

 For many years, Starr’s stellar reputation as a lawyer seemed to place him on a path to the Supreme Court.
 At age 37, he became the youngest person ever to serve on the U.S. Court of Appeals for the District of Columbia Circuit, where Chief Justice John Roberts and justices Ruth Bader Ginsburg, Clarence Thomas and Antonin Scalia also had served.
 From 1989-93, Starr was the solicitor general in the administration of President George H.W.
 Bush, arguing 25 cases before the Supreme Court.